RyPeterson/Yamhillia/README.md

 * Close to 100% test coverage on server code (little obsessive to write unit test for an object with only properties).
 Same with the client if I can wrap my head around it.
 * Adhere to the MIT license compatible libraries except for when there is not a reasonable alternative.
 * Easy to set up.
-No need for manually writting to the desk with a magnetic needle.
+No need for manually writting to the disk with a magnetic needle.
 * Sane SQL.
 * No jQuery or Bootstrap for client components!